- Exhibitions / Events

 Museum’s Choice “130 years after the Nobi Earthquake – the disaster’s records and stories that have been handed down”

 Exhibition period: May 29 (Sat) – June 27 (Sun), 2021

 October 28th, 2021 marks the 130th year of the Nobi Earthquake that brought tremendous damage to the Mino region in Gifu Prefecture and the Owari region in Aichi Prefecture.
-The earthquake, occurred in 1891, caused large-scale damage to Japan when it was pushing towards civilization and enlightenment after the Meiji Restoration.
+The earthquake, occurred in 1891, greatly impacted Japan when it was pushing towards civilization and enlightenment after the Meiji Restoration.